zx80/flask-simple-auth/docs/DOCUMENTATION.md

 OAuth authorizations are similar to group authorizations.
-They are attached to the current authentification performed through a token, on routes explicitely marked with `auth="oauth"`.
+They are attached to the current authentification performed through a token, on routes explicitely marked with `authn="oauth"`.
-In that case, the `authorize` values are interpreted as *scopes* that must be provided by the token.
+In that case, the `authz` values are interpreted as *scopes* that must be provided by the token.

 In order to simplify security implications, *scopes* and *groups*